 Here’s something that may help prove the point.
-I have an old 25-cigar humidor on my office desk.
-During the summer the average temperature in the box is a pretty constant 75-degrees.
-Going “by the book,” that would appear to be a little high.
-With a standard small round humidifier in the box the humidity gets up to around 68%.
-The result is the cigars border on squishy and burn crappy.
-After removing the humidifier the RH went down to about 62%.
+John has a 20-cigar humidor on his office desk.
+During the summer, the average temperature inside is a constant 75 degrees.
+Going “by the 70/70 book,” that would appear to be a little high.
+With a standard small round humidifier, the humidity gets up to around 68%.
+The result is cigars that border on squishy and burn like shit.
+After removing the humidifier, the RH went down to about 62%.
 That would appear frighteningly low to a lot of cigar smokers, yet the cigars burned well and tasted great.
 And as we all know, wetter cigars are always hard to keep lit.

-When the RH dipped to 60%, feeling a little paranoid, I put a small Boveda 75% packet in the box to give the RH a boost.
+When the RH dipped to 60% and he felt a little paranoid, he put a small Boveda 75% packet in the box to give the RH a boost.
 (Not one of their regular sized packets.
-This one was about the size of those wipes you get at the local rib joint.)
+The small ones that many tobacconists will complementarily toss in the bag along with your cigar purchase.)
 Within two days, the RH was up to 68% and cigars were all soft again.
-So, into the trash went the packet and you now see how delicate the conditions can be in some cases.
-More importantly, it is not healthy to expose your cigars to wide fluctuations in temperature and humidity.
+A lower humidity – even on a smaller scale – was needed.

-The basic rule for higher and lower than average temperatures is, High temp/Lower RH; Low temp/Higher RH.
-As for me, I try to keep the temp/humidity balanced at about 68 degrees/67% RH average year round.
-Eventually you’ll find the right mix for your humidor, plus humidors vary too, based on the size of the box, type of humidifier, etc. The key is to find the comfort zone that works best for your cigars.
+The basic rule for higher and lower than average temperatures is, high temp/lower RH; low temp/higher RH.
+As for me, I try to keep the temp/humidity balanced at about 70 degrees/65% RH average year-round.
+Eventually, you’ll find the right mix for your humidor.
+Not to mention…humidors vary too, based on the size of the box, types of cigar humidifiers you use, etc. The key is to find the comfort zone that works best for your stash.

 Try the 135 rule.